Keep Yourself Safe: 6 Things to Consider Before Getting InjectablesNovember 23, 2018

 In addition to checking the APHRA website, you should ask your doctor during your consultation about their training and experience.

 The companies who produce dermal fillers and anti-wrinkle products do some very good introductory training, but your provider should do more.
-“It’s one thing to learn the basics, but it takes a lot of understanding and practice to become experienced,” says Nurse Robyn Cussell, “We employ doctors and nurses who are already experienced [with injectable treatments], but before we let them treat clients, they spend a lot of time shadowing our doctors, and they participate in numerous training sessions.”
+“It’s one thing to learn the basics, but it takes a lot of understanding and practice to become experienced,” says Nurse Robyn Cussell, “We employ doctors and nurses who are already experienced [with injectable treatments], but before we let them treat patients, they spend a lot of time shadowing our doctors, and they participate in numerous training sessions.”

 All of our doctors and nurses, whether veteran or new, participate in regular workshops with visiting doctors and company representatives to update their techniques and maintain their understanding.